zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

 Note that the JSONRPCRequest implementation is based on the IHTTPRequest, this means that there is no other browser page available if you call them in python, e.g. getMultiAdapter((context, request), name='myViewName').
-This is explicit done this way.
-If you like to use content form such browser pages in a JSON request/call, you can inherit your skin form IJSONRPCLayer and IBrowserRequest and register your views for this custom layer.
+This is explicitly done this way.
+If you'd like to use content form such browser pages in a JSON request/call, you can inherit your skin form IJSONRPCLayer and IBrowserRequest and register your views for this custom layer.